Phantom Thread-2017

 Grade: A-

-Darkest Hour is a British historical film that showcases an astounding portrayal of Winston Churchill that legendary actor Gary Oldman gives.
+Darkest Hour (2017) is a British historical film that showcases legendary actor Gary Oldman’s astounding portrayal of Winston Churchill.

-Certainly known for numerous other fine-acting performances in films such as the Harry Potter series, JFK, and Batman Begins, this performance easily transcends all of the others as he brings perfection to complex role-infusing humor, drama, and many idiosyncrasies of the storied historic figure.
+Known for numerous other fine-acting performances in films such as the Harry Potter series (2001-2011), JFK (1991), and Batman Begins (2005), this performance easily transcends all of the others as he brings perfection to complex role-infusing humor, drama, and many idiosyncrasies of the storied historic figure.

-In the case of Darkest Hour, a film that belongs to Oldman by the way, Churchill is the master of gruff sarcasm and cantankerous charm.
+In Darkest Hour, a film that belongs to Oldman, by the way, Churchill is the master of gruff sarcasm and cantankerous charm.

 The film discusses Churchill’s early days in charge as the war and the Nazi presence loomed larger and larger- especially as the historic Dunkirk situation comes into fruition.

-Darkest Hour as a film is of good quality- there exists a certain historic richness and the feeling of experiencing a film that is worthy and relevant.
-For those of us not in existence during the 1940s, the film will likely serve as an educational experience into the events of the day.
+Darkest Hour is a good quality film —it has a certain historic richness and the feeling of experiencing a worthy and relevant film.
+For those of us who did not live during the 1940s, the film will likely serve as an educational experience into the events of the day.

-Certainly, hundreds of films have been made over time that has explored the events during World War II in fantastic detail, but this film is unique in that it not only provides a perspective of the Allied countries “back against the wall” situation but the ups and downs and pressures that Churchill, the man, faced.
+Hundreds of films have been made over time that have explored the events during World War II in fantastic detail, but this film is unique in that it not only provides a perspective of the Allied countries “back against the wall” situation but the ups and downs and pressures that Churchill, the man, faced.

-Despite a few quick clips of Hitler and both very old black and white footage and newspaper headlines of the crazed leader, the focus is not on the enemy country no actor was used to play Hitler, rather, the focus is on Churchill and the decisions he made and the influences he was faced with.
+Despite a few quick clips of Hitler and very old black-and-white footage and newspaper headlines of the crazed leader, the focus is not on the enemy country.
+No actor was used to play Hitler; rather, the focus is on Churchill and the decisions he made and the influences he was faced with.

-Pressured to appease the militant German country and reach a “peaceful” deal, Churchill instead listened to the voices of the common, everyday, British people to reach his decision to fight the Germans and not back down.
+Pressured to appease the militant German country and reach a “peaceful” deal, Churchill instead listened to the voices of the ordinary, everyday, British people to get his decision to fight the Germans and not back down.

-Clever, and relevant in 2017 cinema, is the film’s spotlight on the famous Dunkirk situation, when British forces were trapped on the shores of Dunkirk, with German planes looming overhead.
+Clever and relevant to 2017 cinema, the film spotlights the famous Dunkirk situation, when British forces were trapped on the shores of Dunkirk, with German planes looming overhead.

-Thanks in large part to Churchill and British and French civilian boats who aided in the rescue, many men were saved.
+Many men were saved, thanks in large part to Churchill and British and French civilian boats that aided in the rescue.

 Not surprisingly, both films received Academy Award nominations for Best Picture.